Here's the truth:

 UV 400 is the category which blocks all light rays with wavelengths up to 400 nanometers.
 This covers all of UVA and UVB rays.
-Refer to the above table.
+Please refer to the above table.

 Do UV rays damage the retina?

 After prolonged exposure to the sun, you get a sunburn.
 The ultraviolet rays – the so-called UV rays – increase the risk of skin cancer.
 Furthermore, frequent sunbathing can accelerate skin ageing.

 But it's not only the skin that can be damaged, but the eyes can also be impaired as well.

-If unprotected eyes are exposed to the sun, a long and intensive irradiation can lead to inflammations of the conjunctiva and cornea.
+If unprotected eyes are exposed to the sun, long and intensive irradiation can lead to inflammations of the conjunctiva and cornea.